-- 19.4.69 'PAN 2/2011: Planning and Archaeology' (Scottish Government, 2011) outlines the requirement to protect archaeological remains and their setting during the planning process and states that the protection should be proportionate to the value of the archaeological remains and to the developments.
+- 19.4.71 The Scottish Government provide a range of Circulars and Planning Advice Notes (PAN) which contain guidance on policy implementation and provide advice and information on technical planning matters.
+PAN 2/2011: Planning and Archaeology (Scottish Government, 2011) outlines the requirement to protect archaeological remains and their setting during the planning process and states that the protection should be proportionate to the value of the archaeological remains and to the developments.
 This has been considered in Chapter 15 of the EIA through cultural heritage asset identification, assessment of its value with attempts to conserve assets during the design process, proportionate to the value of the asset.
-The Proposed Scheme is compliant with this policy as all cultural heritage assets with predicted impacts will be recorded and preserved by record with suitable mitigation. - 19.4.70 The CNPLDP sets policies and proposals for development and use of land within the National Park.
-One of its fundamental aims is to conserve and enhance the natural and cultural heritage of the area with the Cultural Heritage aspect of that aim being covered under Policy 9.
-Specifically, Policy 9 aims to conserve and enhance the cultural heritage of the National Park.
-The policy states that where a development would result in a significant adverse impact on a Scheduled Monument, Listed Building, or Inventory Gardens, Landscapes and battlefields, the proposal must demonstrate that the effect is clearly outweighed by social and economic benefits and minimise and mitigate any adverse effects on the asset or its setting.
-It also requires that development affecting a cultural heritage asset, developers must take reasonable measures to avoid, minimise and mitigate any adverse effects.
+The Proposed Scheme is compliant with this policy as all cultural heritage assets with predicted impacts will be recorded and preserved by record with suitable mitigation. - 19.4.72 The CNPLDP sets policies and proposals for development and use of land within the National Park.
+One of its aims is to conserve and enhance the natural and cultural heritage of the area.
+Policy 9 (Cultural Heritage) is relevant to cultural heritage. - 19.4.73 Policy 9 (Cultural Heritage) states that where a development results in a significant adverse impact on a Scheduled Monument, Listed Building or Inventory Gardens, Landscapes and battlefields, the proposal must demonstrate that the effect is clearly outweighed by social and economic benefits and minimise and mitigate any adverse effects on the asset or its setting.
+It also requires that development affecting a cultural heritage asset of local or wider significance will protect or conserve and enhance the feature and its setting or take reasonable measures to avoid, minimise and mitigate any adverse effects.
 Appropriate provision must be made for recording and publication in advance of development.
-This has been considered in Chapter 15 of the EIA through cultural heritage asset identification, assessment of its value with attempts to conserve assets during the design process, proportionate to the value of the asset.
-The Proposed Scheme is compliant with this policy as all impacts on the settings of Listed Buildings will be reduced by design and mitigated and all undesignated cultural heritage assets with predicted impacts will be recorded and preserved by record with suitable mitigation. - 19.4.71 'Policy 9 -Cultural Heritage Non-statutory Planning Guidance' (CNPA 2015) provides further information on policy requirements and information required on cultural heritage assets in order to meet the requirements of Policy 9.
+This has been considered in Chapter 15 of the EIA through cultural heritage asset identification and assessment of their value with attempts to conserve assets during the design process, proportionate to the value of the asset.
+The Proposed Scheme is compliant with this policy as all impacts on the settings of Scheduled Monuments and Listed Buildings will be reduced by design and mitigation and all undesignated cultural heritage assets with predicted impacts will be recorded and preserved by record with suitable mitigation.